-The drawback of this variation is the fact that almost all core units are expensive pieces, which means it's less reliable than the regular Warriors opening into Mages that goes for (6) Mages and (4) Humans.
+The drawback of this variation is the fact that almost all core units are expensive pieces, which means it's less reliable than the more common Mage openings (Primordials and Warriors).

 You can check out our in-depth Dota Underlords Savages Guide for more details.

 This is the most snowball-oriented variation of the Savages strategy.
 It aims to get the (6) Savages buff as quickly as possible and then uses (4) Druids to get multiple cheap three-star upgrades on lvl8.
 It is much better with Summoning Stone, as the lineup has four heroes with summoned units.

 Alternatively, you can replace the two Elusive Druids with two Hunters (one of which Drow).
 This will make your (three-star) Lycan even stronger.
 As a 9th unit, you can include Necro to unlock the (2) Warlocks and (2) Heartless bonus.

 Above: a (4) Savage (4) Warlock (3) Hunter variation that started from a Savage opening.
 It doesn't benefit from the full (6) Savage bonus but has more sustain from the Warlocks.

 As mentioned in the Alliance tier list, Assassins are usually used as a secondary synergy in the current meta quite successfully (as demonstrated in the Elusive drafts above).
 (6) Assassin drafts, however, are still possible.